-MU Health Care's Children's Therapy Center provides pediatric physical, occupational and speech therapy services and includes one of the only therapeutic rehabilitation playgrounds in the United States.
+MU Health Care's Children's Therapy Center provides pediatric physical, occupational and speech therapy services and includes a unique therapeutic rehabilitation playground.

 The outdoor playground is designed to be accessible to children of all abilities, including those who require the use of crutches, walkers, wheelchairs and other assistive devices.
 The playground features therapeutic elements such as hidden images of animals to test children's visual development, steps of various heights to help children learn to climb stairs and obstacles such as hills and gravel to teach kids to navigate their environments.